Cross-Modal Causal Intervention for Medical Report Generation: Conclusion

-\begin{IEEEbiography}[{ }]{Jiarui Zhu} is currently a Ph.D. student in Department of Health Technology and Informatics, the Hong Kong Polytechnic University.
-He received his master of science degree from the Hong Kong Polytechnic University in 2023.
-His current research interests include medical imaging processing and deep learning. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Jiarui Zhu} is currently a Ph.D student in Department of Health Technology and Informatics, the Hong Kong Polytechnic University.
+He received his B.S. degree from the college of Medicine and Biological Information Engineering, Northeastern University in 2020 and Msc degree in Medical Physics from Hong Kong Polytechnic University in 2023.
+His current research interests include 3D gaussian representations and few-shot learning in medical imaging processing. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Shen Zhao} received his Ph.D. degree in Tsinghua University in 2015.
-He is now researching on deep learning methods in medical image analysis.
-His research interests are mainly on automatic disease diagnosis on multi-model spinal images using novel methods on object detection/segmentation, metric learning, metric learning, deep active contours, and the combination of visual and linguistic information in medical image diagnosis. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Guanbin Li}(M'15) is currently an associate professor in School of Computer Science and Engineering, Sun Yat-Sen University.
+\begin{IEEEbiography}[{ }]{Guanbin Li}(M'15) is currently a professor in School of Computer Science and Engineering, Sun Yat-Sen University.
 He received his PhD degree from the University of Hong Kong in 2016.
 His current research interests include computer vision, image processing, and deep learning.
 He is a recipient of ICCV 2019 Best Paper Nomination Award.
 He has authorized and co-authorized on more than 100 papers in top-tier academic journals and conferences.
 He serves as an area chair for the conference of VISAPP.
 He has been serving as a reviewer for numerous academic journals and conferences such as TPAMI, IJCV, TIP, TMM, TCyb, CVPR, ICCV, ECCV and NeurIPS. \end{IEEEbiography}